lablayers/2014-website/readme.md

 ## Testimonials

 > Wow... nice website.
-If anyone deserves to be at MHACKS it's definitely you.
+If anypony deserves to be at MHACKS it's definitely you.
 I'm really glad that you made it!
 > - [Jeffrey Caldwell](https://www.facebook.com/photo.php?fbid=257994744360963&set=a.124621211031651.25621.124349814392124&type=1&comment_id=481149&offset=0&total_comments=6)